 In order to handle the multiplicity of situations, several parameters are normalized in the protocol, regardless of the content of the databases.
 For instance, a spectroscopy database may provide measurements on a wavelength scale in microns, while the user wants to query the data on a wavenumber scale in cm-1 (Fig. 1).
-A common description should therefore be used, which should not interfere with the way the data are described, nor with the way the user wants to query the data.
+A common description should be therefore be used, which should not interfere with the way the data are described, nor with the way the user wants to query the data.

-The EPN-TAP standard defines the scales and units used for all parameters - e. g., the spectral axes are always described on a frequency scale in Hz.
-Since the databases do not necessarily use the standard scales/units internally, the epn_core view also has the function to provide the parameters in the expected units once for all.
-This avoids on-the-fly conversions on the database side, while the data themselves may remain in native form (Fig. 2).
+In EPN-TAP queries, spectral axes are always described on a frequency scale in Hz.
+However, the client interface may propose a variety of scales/units to the user, and convert them in Hz to write the query; similarly, the server will present a data description in Hz, although the data themselves may remain in native form (Fig. 2).
 It is therefore essential that such transforms are exactly reciprocal on both sides of the query system (see Appendix A).
-A similar system is used for many parameters, e. g., time scales are provided in Julian Days.
+Similar situations occur for many parameters, e. g., time scales are provided in Julian Days.